 Many legacy pollutants, such as dichloro-diphenyl-trichloroethane (“DDT”) and other organochlorine pesticides, were assessed using criteria from the CTR or the national recommended water quality criteria.

-Frequently, sources provided one chronic threshold e.g., CTR) for aquatic life assessments; however, the aquatic life benchmarks provided multiple thresholds based on organism type and the Ecotoxicity Database provided multiple thresholds from various toxicity studies.
+Frequently, sources provided one chronic threshold (e.g., CTR) for aquatic life assessments; however, the aquatic life benchmarks provided multiple thresholds based on organism type and the Ecotoxicity Database provided multiple thresholds from various toxicity studies.
 The lowest (i.e., most stringent) aquatic life benchmark reported for a pesticide was selected as the threshold to use for assessments.
 A threshold from the Ecotoxicity Database may be based on a single study or on multiple studies combined as a geomean or maximum acceptable toxicant concentration.
 Studies from the Ecotoxicity Database must meet the following parameters for their results to be used as a threshold:

 The study was classified as a core study